Medical Units Exchange Authority at Fort Bliss Ceremony

 |0

-This work, Medical Units Exchange Authority at Fort Bliss Ceremony [Image 3 of 3], by Amabilia Payen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Medical Units Exchange Authority at Fort Bliss Ceremony, by Amabilia Payen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.